Idaho Attractions May 30, 2016

 2. Sandpoint Long Bridge

 Originally the "longest wooden bridge in the world" circa 1908, Sandpoint's 2-mile concrete and steel open bridge connects the city to Sagle over the Pend Oreille.
-This must-see stretch along the highway features vibrant panoramic views and makes a photo-worthy Northern Idaho bike ride.
+This must-see stretch along the highway features vibrant panoramic views and makes a photo-worthy Northern Idaho bike ride or sunset overlook

 3. Chatcolet Bridge

-Crossing the St. Joe River within Coeur d'Alene Tribe territory, the Chatcolet Bridge offers a unique bike ride across the water.
-The stairstep bike path up the bridge creates both a challenge and plenty of opportunities to rest -- making it perfect for all ages -- while also providing a thrilling ride down the other side.
+Stretching 3,100 feet across Lake Coeur d'Alene, the Chatcolet Bridge offers a unique bike ride across the water.
+The stairstep bike path up the bridge creates both a challenge and plenty of opportunities to rest - making it perfect for all ages - while also providing a thrilling ride down the other side.
+It's a part of the 72-mile Trail of the Coeur d'Alenes. and

 4. Boise River Greenbelt Bridges

-The Boise River -- the lifeblood and heart of Idaho's capital metro -- is home to the 25-mile Greenbelt, which runs along the river.
-There are number of bridges spaced out every few miles that cross over the water, and all are beautiful.
+The Boise River - the lifeblood and heart of Idaho's capital metro - is home to the 25-mile Greenbelt, which runs along the river.
+There are number of truss bridges spaced out every few miles that cross over the water, and all are beautiful.
 Another popular crossing (and photo spot) is the Friendship Bridge on the Boise State Campus off of the Greenbelt, which leads right into Julia Davis Park.

 5. Dent Bridge